Genesis Vision (GVT) Reaches Market Capitalization of $413,397.29

-Genesis Vision (GVT) traded flat against the US dollar during the 1 day period ending at 13:00 PM ET on September 21st.
-Genesis Vision has a market capitalization of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last 24 hours.
-In the last seven days, Genesis Vision has traded down 0% against the US dollar.
-One Genesis Vision token can currently be purchased for $0.0934 or 0.00000310 BTC on major cryptocurrency exchanges.
+Genesis Vision (GVT) traded flat against the US dollar during the twenty-four hour period ending at 17:00 PM ET on September 22nd.
+Over the last week, Genesis Vision has traded down 0% against the US dollar.
+Genesis Vision has a market cap of $413,397.29 and $4.42 worth of Genesis Vision was traded on exchanges in the last day.
+One Genesis Vision token can currently be bought for $0.0934 or 0.00000310 BTC on exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.